 That man, Lightsong thought, sipping his fruity drink, takes his work far too seriously.

-The concept amused him for some reason, and he leaned back, enjoying the fireworks a bit more.
+The concept amused Lightsong for some reason, and he leaned back, enjoying the fireworks a bit more.
 However, he was soon distracted by the approach of someone else.
 Or, rather, a group of someone elses.
 Lightsong sipped his drink again, his mood souring.

 The newcomer was beautiful.
 She was a Goddess, after all.
 Dark black hair, pale skin, lush and curvaceous body.
-She wore far less clothing than Lightsong did--but, then, was common for most of the Court’s current goddesses.
-Her thin gown of green and silver was split on both sides, showing hips and thighs, and the neck draped down so low that very little was left to imagination.
+She wore far less clothing than Lightsong did--but, then, that was common for most of the Court’s Goddesses.
+Her thin gown of green and silver was split on both sides, showing hips and thighs, and the neckline was draped down so low that very little was left to imagination.

 Blushweaver the Beautiful, Goddess of Honesty.

-She trailed about thirty servants, not to mention her high priest and a good six lesser priests--and these were only the attendants she’d seen fit to bring with her from her pavilion for a short stroll across the courtyard.
+She was trailed by about thirty servants, not to mention her high priest and a good six lesser priests.
+These would only be the attendants she’d seen fit to bring with her from her pavilion for a short stroll across the courtyard.
 The firemasters grew excited, noticing that they now had not one, but two divine attendants.
 The apprentices went about in a flurry of motion, setting up another series of firefountains.
 A group of Blushweaver’s servants rushed forward, carrying an ornate couch, which they set on the grass beside Lightsong’s.

-Blushweaver lay down with customary litheness, crossing perfect legs and resting lady-like on her side, capable of watching the fireworks should she wish--though her attention was obviously focused on Lightsong.
+Blushweaver lay down with customary litheness, crossing perfect legs and resting on her side in a seductive, lady-like pose.
+The orientation left her capable of watching the fireworks should she wish, but her attention was obviously focused on Lightsong.

 “My dear Lightsong,” she said as a servant approached with a bunch of grapes.
 “Aren’t you even going to acknowledge me?”